mui/mui-x/docs/data/date-pickers/accessibility/accessibility.md

 ## Keyboard support

-The Date and Time Pickers consist on different associations of Fields, Calendar, Time and Digital Clock components, each of them designed to respond intuitively to keyboard interactions, providing a better experience for users who rely on keyboard navigation.
+The Date and Time Pickers consist of different associations of Fields, Calendar, Time and Digital Clock components.
+Each of these are designed to respond intuitively to keyboard interactions, providing a better experience for users who rely on keyboard navigation.

 Each available component presents its own keyboard support, detailed on the following section: